jhasachi/C-Problems/README.md

 # C-Problems

+Source codes for several progtest homeworks from first year in Czech Technical University.
+These are my very first codes.

-This repository contains a collection of C coding examples that cover a range of topics, from basic syntax and data types to more advanced concepts like memory management and file I/O. Each example includes a detailed explanation of the code and how it works, along with comments to help you understand each step of the process.
+This repository contains a collection of C coding examples that cover a range of topics, from basic syntax and data types to more advanced concepts like memory management and file I/O.